Authentication Configuration

 Use this section to select the authentication mode and types used on the device.

-Use the fields on the left side of this section to select the appropriate single- or multi-user authentication types.
+- Use the fields on the left side of this section to select the appropriate single- or multi-user authentication types.
 Only options supported by the selected device are available for selection.
 Some devices support multiple authentication types and multiple users (Multi-User Authentication) per port, while others are restricted to only one or two authentication types and single users per port.
 Refer to the Firmware Support matrix for information on the authentication types supported by each device type.

 WARNING: Switching Authentication Types, or changing the Authentication Status from Enabled to Disabled, logs off any currently authenticated users.

-Auth Type Precedence (High->Low)
+- Auth Type Precedence (High->Low)

-This displays the order in which the authentication types are attempted on the device, with the authentication type on the left having the highest precedence (attempted first).
+authentication type on the left having the highest precedence (attempted first).
 You can edit the precedence order by selecting the field.
-In the Edit Precedence window, select the authentication type you want to position, and use the Up and Down buttons to arrange the types in the desired order of precedence.
+In the Edit Precedence window, select the authentication type you want to position,

-WARNING: Leave the default precedence, if possible.
-Changing the Quarantine precedence to be lower than any other type or changing the Auto Track precedence to be higher than any other type may cause problems.
+WARNING: | Leave the default precedence, if possible.
+Changing the Quarantine precedence to be lower than any other type or changing the Auto Track precedence to be higher than any other type may cause problems. |

-Re-Auth Timeout Action
+- Re-Auth Timeout Action

-This setting defines the action for sessions that need to be re-authenticated if the RADIUS server re-authentication request times out.
+- This setting defines the action for sessions that need to be re-authenticated if the RADIUS server re-authentication request times out.
 Select the Terminate option to terminate the session or the None option to allow the current session to continue without disruption.

-Maximum Number of Users
+- Maximum Number of Users

-This setting applies to devices with Multi-User as their configured authentication type.
+- This setting applies to devices with Multi-User as their configured authentication type.
 The maximum number of users that can be actively authenticated or have authentications in progress at one time on this device.
 You can specify the maximum number of users per port on the port's Port Properties Authentication Configuration tab.

-RFC3580 VLAN Authorization
+- RFC3580 VLAN Authorization

-This allows you to enable and disable RFC 3580 VLAN Authorization for the selected device.
-RFC 3580 VLAN Authorization must be enabled on devices in networks where the RADIUS server is configured to return a VLAN ID when a user authenticates.
+selected device.
+RFC 3580 VLAN Authorization must be enabled on devices in networks where the

-• devices that do not support policy tag packets with the VLAN ID.
+When RFC 3580 VLAN Authorization is enabled:- devices that do not support policy tag packets with the VLAN ID.

-• devices that support both policy and Authentication-Based VLAN to Role Mapping classify packets according to the role to which the VLAN ID maps.
+- devices that support both policy and Authentication-Based VLAN to Role Mapping classify packets according to the role to which the VLAN ID maps.

 Global Authentication Settings